 There’s a lot to take in, but the city is compact and easy to navigate.
 You can walk from end to end in about half an hour, so there’s plenty of time to relax in between sightseeing.

-It’s almost as if the city has awoken from a deep sleep.
-Regeneration projects have spruced up Valletta in preparation for its stint as European Capital of Culture next year, with fine mansions turned into boutique hotels, and new restaurants and bars reigniting the city’s spark.
+The last few years have almost as if the city has awoken from a deep sleep.
+Regeneration projects spruced up Valletta in preparation for its stint as European Capital of Culture next year, with fine mansions turned into boutique hotels, and new restaurants and bars reigniting the city’s spark.

-Italian uber-architect Renzo Piano revamped Valletta’s main City Gate in 2015.
+Italian uber-architect Renzo Piano has revamped Valletta’s main City Gate.
 He built an open-air auditorium on top of the broken pillars and rubble of the WWII-bombed, nineteenth-century Opera House.
 The forts of St Angelo and St Elmo, both key during the siege, have also been renovated and opened to the public.
 The latter houses the magnificent Malta at War museum.

 Most magnificent of Valletta’s older buildings is St John’s Co-Cathedral.
 It’s fortress-like on the outside, but its interiors are lavishly gilded.
 The largest of all Caravaggio’s paintings, a brutal depiction of the beheading of John the Baptist, hangs in the cathedral oratory.